Table of Contents

 Conclusion

 Satellite technology has transformed our ability to monitor snow cover in the Alps, offering essential data for understanding climate change impacts and supporting adaptation strategies.
 From optical sensors that capture daily snow extent to radar systems that see through clouds and passive microwave radiometers that estimate snow water storage, each method contributes a unique piece of the puzzle.
-Challenges remain — cloud cover, resolution trade‑offs, and validation gaps — but ongoing advances in sensor technology and data analysis continue to improve the accuracy and timeliness of satellite snow products.
-As the Alps warm faster than the global average, sustained satellite observations will remain a cornerstone of climate science, water management, and Alpine ecosystem protection.
+Although challenges remain—such as cloud cover interference, resolution trade-offs, and sparse validation data—ongoing advancements in sensor technology, data fusion, and machine learning continue to improve the accuracy and timeliness of satellite snow products.

 External resources: MODIS Snow Cover Data (NSIDC), Alpine Snow Cover Monitoring by CNRS, Copernicus Climate Change Service Snow Products.